-DMARC reports on the current status of your email authentication program by sending DMARC reports to the specified mailboxes.
+DMARC reports on the authentication status of your email infrastructure by sending DMARC reports to the specified mailboxes.
 We will go over how to set up DMARC reporting to receive DMARC reports in this post.

 When you publish a DMARC record in the DNS, not only can you specify the policy which instructs email servers how to dispose of unauthenticated emails, but also you can request mailbox providers to send DMARC reports via the rua and ruf tags.

 These reports contain information about your email streams or even individual email messages, which provides you with insights into the authentication statuses of your email streams.
 You should keep monitoring such information to properly authenticate all your legitimate email streams.

 A typical DMARC reporting scenario

 First things first, let's take a look at the parties involved in a typical DMARC reporting scenario: brand, ESP, mailbox provider, and report recipient.

 The brand is the owner of the domain on which one implements DMARC to monitor the email authentication status.
 For example, if a company called AcmeCorp and it owns acmecorp.com, AcmeCorp is the brand.